Romantic Oven Roasted Pork Loin with Pomegranate & Quinoa

 Roasting pork loin vs pork tenderloin

-Substituting with pork tenderloin
+Substituting pork tenderloin

 Ingredients